jianminchen/CoachingFromTsinghua/ReadMe.md

 Nov.
 20, 2018 <br>
 Solved **320 algorithms**.
 I am working on middle level tree algorithms.
 There are 8 medium level tree algorithms left for me to solve!
 I start to get comfortable to work on medium level tree algorithms.
 More patience, and think carefully about use cases.
 I can solve them one by one.

+March 26, 2019<br>
+I made another practice on union-find algorithm and it was still too challenge for me to solve a problem in less than 60 minutes.
+I spent more than a few hours to warm up. <br>